Clinical Laboratory Technologist Salary – See Here

 According to the Bureau of Labor Statistics, the median wage for medical laboratory technicians (half earned more than this amount and half earned less) was $38,970 in May 2015.
 The lowest 10% earned under $25,890, and the highest 10% earned more than $60,810.

-The Bureau of Labor Statistics estimates that between 2014 and 2024, jobs for medical laboratory technicians and medical laboratory scientists would rise by 16 percent, far faster than the average for all occupations.
+The Bureau of Labor Statistics estimates that between 2014 and 2024, jobs for medical laboratory technicians and laboratory scientists would rise by 16 percent, far faster than the average for all occupations.

 Salary Per State: Which State Gives More?